 Organizing your own event can be a great way to involve your friends, family or work colleagues in your personal challenge to fight kids' cancer.
-They can be as simple as you like and it's a way to give something back to those that are supporting your efforts.
+It can be as simple as you like and it's a way to give something back to those that are supporting your efforts.

-Do something that you'll enjoy, ask your friends for help and most importantly, have fun!
+Do something that you'll enjoy.
+Ask your friends for help and most importantly, have fun!

 Below are some great fundraising event ideas:

 Host a trivia night in a local pub, restaurant or at your workplace.
 Sell tickets to attend and ask your personal contacts or local businesses to donate prizes for a raffle or silent auction.

 Host a Dinner

 Host a dinner in a local restaurant and organize a set menu.
 Then charge each attendee a specific amount (i.e. $50) which covers their food and drink and include a donation to contribute to your fundraising efforts.
 You'll find this will actually be cheaper than a normal night out so your friends will be more than happy to attend (and they might bring some more friends to support you).

 If you really want to make an impact, hold a live auction on the night and ask your friends or local business for prizes - then have some fun with your friends bidding against each other!